 Now you need to really dry your flour, unless you plan on making something with it right away.
 I never do this.

 Spread your wet flour on a baking sheet, or on a solid dehydrator tray; the trays you use for fruit leather.
 I prefer the dehydrator because I can dry at a lower temperature.
 Or, if you do this in summer, you can dry outdoors or in a hot garage.

 You are almost there.
 You now have what is essentially acorn “corn meal,” a gritty, coarse “flour” you can use to make polenta with; it’s pretty good, actually.
 But to make real flour you need to grind it one more time.

 To turn your acorn polenta into acorn flour, grind the dried meal in a spice grinder, coffee grinder, or, best yet, a Vitamix fitted with dry blades.
 This is what I use, and it is worth every penny.
 If you have a flour sifter this is a good time to break it out.
 Grind and sift into a clean bowl until you have nothing but pure, powdery goodness.
 A typical coffee grinder will require about 35 seconds of grinding to get there, my Vitamix takes only 15 seconds.

 Does all this sound like a lot of work?
 Well, I won’t lie to you: It is.
 And like I said, this process makes the highest quality acorn flour possible.
 There are easier ways, but the quality of the flour is inferior.
 This will make you quite aware about how we take regular wheat flour for granted.
-I can guarantee you I will not be tossing around acorn flour the way I would with all-purpose.
+Do this and I can guarantee you will not be tossing around acorn flour the way you would with all-purpose.
 It’s too precious.